 Team Himalayan High's Summit Attempt History On Kang Yatse 2

-We along with a very few other reputed trek companies had started to climb this peak long back while it was still unpopular, unlike these days when the popular and over commercial trek operators with a history of fatal injuries and deaths on treks like Stok Kangri or even simpler treks have started to bring their flock of large groups to this serious peak.
-They have started it recently as an alternative to Stok Kangri which is closed by the local administration due to the environmental pollution caused by venturing of large and irresponsible trekking groups.
+Historically, we along with a very few other old and reputed trek companies in Ladakh had started to climb this peak long back while it was still unpopular.
+These days, popular and over-commercialized trek operators with a history of fatal injuries and deaths on treks like Stok Kangri or even simpler treks have started to bring their flock of sheep to climb this serious peak.
+They have started it recently as an alternative to Stok Kangri which was closed by the local administration due to environmental pollution caused by venturing of large and irresponsible trekking groups.
 Generally, you will find these websites on top of Google Search as is the case with any commercial operators and their marketing power.

-In the past 6 years of our operation, we have scaled this peak successfully many times and put many first-timers on the top.
-We have climbed this peak even under very difficult and unfavorable conditions when many others have failed time and again or followed our route.
-All thanks to our hard-working team right from the top till the bottom.
-We did so without any fatalities resulting in death or emergency evacuation.
-Thanks to our well-planned itinerary, medical knowledge, and preparedness, trek guides, meal plan, equipment, and experience.
+In the past 7 years of our operation, we have scaled this peak successfully many times and put many first-timers on the top.
+We have climbed this peak even under very difficult and unfavourable conditions when many others have failed time and again or followed the route opened by our trek leaders.
+All thanks to our hard-working team right from the top to the bottom.
+We did so without any requirement of emergency evacuation on our treks.
+Thanks to our well-planned itinerary, medical knowledge, preparedness, trek guides, meal plan, equipment, and experience.
 For a serious peak like this, you do need to check the background of your trek operator, their team size, the experience of their leaders, and their success rate for the summit.